Skip to content

 Or are you?

 Ever wonder what happens after your pile of scrap disappears into the bowels of a recycling yard?
+There are numerous junkyards in Austin Texas that follow similar processes—accepting, sorting, and transforming scrap into valuable materials that power a sustainable cycle of reuse.
 Is it melted down immediately?
 Shipped to a secret underground foundry?
 Thrown into a robot-powered sorting machine straight out of a sci-fi flick?

 Not quite.
 But close.